ous-uio-bioinfo-core/batch-adjust-warning-reports/reanalysis/Leek2012/sva_tutorial_sanity_checks.md

-2014-06-10 17:00:57
+2014-06-11 14:11:11

 ## Overview
 This small report aim to show that the application of ComBat as described in the [user guide](http://www.bioconductor.org/packages/2.13/bioc/vignettes/sva/inst/doc/sva.pdf) accompanying the R package [sva](http://www.bioconductor.org/packages/2.13/bioc/html/sva.html) presented in [Leek et al.](http://bioinformatics.oxfordjournals.org/cgi/pmidlookup?view=long&pmid=22257669) will lead to false results even for random data.

 One sanity checks will be performed
-- Swapping real data with random numbers including a batch effect.
+- Swapping real data with random numbers with a batch effect.

 The rest of the tutorial will be performed with a few extra plots of the p-value distributions from the different analyses.